 What is 45 CFR § 164.530?

-In the Code of Federal Regulations, 45 CFR § 164.530 relates to the administrative requirements of the HIPAA Privacy Rule – eleven standards that apply to organizations operating in the healthcare sector who are subject to the rules of the Healthcare Insurance Portability and Accountability Act.
+In the Code of Federal Regulations, 45 CFR § 164.530 relates to the administrative requirements of the HIPAA Privacy Rule – eleven standards that apply to organizations operating in the healthcare and health insurance sectors who are subject to the rules of the Healthcare Insurance Portability and Accountability Act.

 What is particularly significant about 45 CFR § 164.530 is that it contains a standard relating to administrative, physical, and technical safeguards.
-It is important for HIPAA Covered Entities and Business Associates to be aware that these safeguards are different from those that appear in the HIPAA Security Rule as they apply to Protected Health Information (PHI) in all formats.
+It is important for covered entities and business associates (where applicable) to be aware that these safeguards are different from those that appear in the HIPAA Security Rule as they apply to Protected Health Information (PHI) in all formats.

-What is also significant is that the first six standards do not apply to Group Health Plans, who would normally be considered HIPAA Covered Entities.
+What is also significant is that the first six standards do not apply to Group Health Plans, who would normally be considered covered entities.
 The reasons for the exclusions appear in the final standard below (#11).
-All other Covered Entities and Business Associates must comply with the first ten standards to be in compliance with HIPAA laws in general and the HIPAA Privacy Rule in particular.
+All other covered entities must comply with the first ten standards to be in compliance with HIPAA in general and the HIPAA Privacy Rule in particular.

 One further observation is that, unlike the HIPAA Security Rule which has “required” and “addressable” implementation specifications, all of the implementation specifications in the administrative requirements are mandatory.
 Consequently, there are no options to substitute a specification with an alternative measure or find the specification “unreasonable or inappropriate”.